prestia/hxgk-flixel/README.md

 ##To-Do

-This is a brand new library and not very well tested.
+This is a ~~brand new~~ hack of a seemingly abandoned extension and not very well tested.
 It works on my project, but I'm eager for feedback from others.
 There is now a sample program in the repo, but I haven't had a chance to fully test it.

 ##WARNING